giantswarm/fmt/go/project_structure/library.md

         └── types.go
 ```

-Below the go.mod file and a few packages discussed.
+The go.mod file and packages are discussed below.

 ## go.mod file